Who the hell am I, anyway?*

 My brother-in-law dies in a nightclub fire in Rhode Island, along with 99 other people.
 My family visits the site; the street leading up to the makeshift memorial is littered with media.
 I think to myself, this is the career I chose?
 No thanks.

 A failed venture to volunteer across country in Seattle.
-A new job at a hip alt-weekly in Manchester, NH as the music and nightlife editor.
-Moonlighting as a videographer.
+A new job at a hip alt-weekly in Manchester, NH.
+Moonlighting as a videographer (which introduces me to my love of filmmaking).

-Move home to my parents house.
 Get a master’s degree in education.
-Move back to N.H.
-Get a dog.
+Also get a dog.
 Teach for a while.
-Moved to Brooklyn.
+Move to Brooklyn.
 Teach some more.
 Wondering why I’m not writing.

-Decide to quit it all and spin pizzas while I figure out how to “be a writer” again.
-I find Elance.
-And Heather Lloyd-Martin’s SEO Copywriting class.
-Realize I can make a living as a writer and not have to commute to work.
+Quit it all and spin pizzas while I figure out how to “be a writer” again.

 I get a short story published in Slice magazine.
 My earnings? $100.
-There has to be a better way!
+Not enough to ditch the pizzas.

-Simultaneously, I continue to craft short stories and a couple of novels, determined to pursue my ultimate career goal, to become a storytelling mullet:
+Simultaneously, I continue to craft short stories — and a few novels — determined to pursue my ultimate career goal, to become a storytelling mullet:

 Business in the front.
 Party in the back.